Aspherical 4-manifolds with elementary amenable fundamental group

 We feel that the study of compact aspherical manifolds is fundamental in four-dimensional topology in both the topological and smooth case.
 The contractible case ($\pi_1 =1$) has been a persistent theme in the subject.
 The questions of topological rigidity for a product of surfaces and the smooth rigidity for the 4-torus are two major open problems.
 Our paper classifies the good fundamental groups of compact aspherical manifolds $M$ and all the possible 3-manifold boundaries.
 The paper \cite{DKP} shows that topologically classifying all compact manifolds with fundamental group $\pi_1M$ and boundary $\partial M$ is a tractable problem, generalizing the famous results in the simply-connected case and infinite cyclic fundamental group case.

 Our paper is organized as follows.
 In \S1 we present the notation and terminology for the groups that arise here.
-The next section uses Poincar\'e duality to derive the basic properties of the peripheral systems of compact aspherical manifolds.
+The next section summarizes the basic properties of the peripheral systems of compact aspherical manifolds.
+These are standard consequences of Poincar\'e-Lefshetz duality.
+(The details of the proofs are given in \cite{dh3}.)
 We then focus on dimension 4 in \S3, where we prove Theorem \ref{A}.
-Section 4 is an interlude giving criteria for a compact 4-manifold to be aspherical.
-We prove the main existence and uniqueness results, Theorems B and C, in \S5 and \S6 respectively.
+We prove the main existence and uniqueness results, Theorems B and C, in \S4 and \S5 respectively.
 We also prove Lemma \ref{ZHS summand} which analyzes the 3-manifold boundaries.
 In many cases (but not all) the compact aspherical 4-manifold $M$ is determined up to homeomorphism by $\pi_1M$ and $\partial{M}$.
-We give examples showing that further invariants are need in \S7, and we prove Theorem \ref{D} (in a more precise formulation) there.
+We give examples showing that further invariants are need in \S6, and we prove Theorem \ref{D} (in a more precise formulation) there.
 The final section considers briefly possible extensions of this work.